SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

       )
       NEAR/5
-      ("sustainab*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "responsible" OR "ecolabelling" OR "ecolabel$" OR "ecobuildin$"
-      OR "footprint$" OR "cradle to cradle" OR "cradle-to-cradle" OR "recycl*" OR "re-cycl*" OR "re cycl*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re using" OR "re-furbish*" OR "re furbish*" OR "remanufactur*" OR "re-manufactur*" OR "re manufactur*"
+      ("sustainab*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "responsible" OR "ecolabel*" OR "eco-label*" OR "ecobuilding$" OR "eco-building$" OR "footprint$" OR "cradle to cradle" OR "cradle-to-cradle" OR "recycl*" OR "re-cycl*" OR "re cycl*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re using" OR "re-furbish*" OR "re furbish*" OR "remanufactur*" OR "re-manufactur*" OR "re manufactur*"